Mathématique: Chapter 5

 He was hearing a continuous tone.

-All through the long hours between dinner and the gunshot, even as he started to code, he’d been working on making a list.
-He’d known always, always, even before he’d separated the thing into its component parts that it would be reductive.
-Even if it contained inductive components, it would be splitable.
+All through the long hours between dinner and the gunshot, even as he’d started to code, he’d been making a list.
+He’d known always, always, even before he’d separated the thing into its component parts that it’d be reductive.
+Even if it contained inductive components, it’d be splitable.
 Like the chevrons themselves were discrete things.

 He was hearing a continuous tone.